1shivam-cyber/The_Sparks_Foundation/README.md

 Task-1:
 Prediction using - Supervised Learning.
-Predict the percentage of an student based on the no. of study hours
+Predict the percentage of an student based on the numbers of study hours.